joschkabirk/jet_clustering/README.md

-# jet_clustering
+# Jet Clustering with `fastjet`

-Repo to store a small tutorial / getting-started for jet clustering
+Short tutorial for getting started with some jet clustering using `fastjet` in python.